right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 Toward the end of this phase, and into the beginning of the next, she will most likely throw a few standard questions at you that she throws at every guy.
 When she asks you what you do, where you work, what your name is, or where you are from, don't answer the question.
 Be fun about it, but don't answer it right away.
 Either tell her you will let her know in a minute, make her test her psychic powers, or make up an obviously joking answer and if they ask again, go ahead and give it to her.

 When you've established Value, it's a perfect time to end the conversation and get her number.
 When you ask for the digits, make sure she's in a happy and focused frame of mind.
 The way to achieve this is by telling a quick story that has good humor and adventure that only lasts about a minute.
 When she's in this good state, execute the techniques at the end of the three-minute phone number technique: Tell her it was cool to meet her and you hope to run into her again.
-As you instill the sense of loss by walking away, turn back around and go
+As you instill the sense of loss by walking away, turn back around and gofor the digits.

----

-# CHASE HUGHES

-for the digits.
 Hand her your phone, ask for hers, or just say, "Hey, give me your number, I want to chat some more."

 Another technique for getting the number here is to use a highly descriptive story with a huge buildup to the ending and cut it off as you look at your watch.
 Tell her you have to go, but you'll finish later.
 Use the same technique to finish.